MarcosRamaR/weather-website/README.md

 ## Functionalities
 - `Search`: Allows you to search for the desired city by entering its name in an input and making a request to an API.

+## Access to the project
+To access the website, you can use this link: https://weather-website-js-mrr.netlify.app/

 ## Used Technologies
   * JavaScript</br>